Murder of the Ormesher Sisters: Discovery

 At 10:30am on Sunday 6 May 1956, Mrs Whitehouse took a cup of tea to the shop for Mary and found it locked.
 An hour later, she became concerned and walked to Ivy Dene and knocked on the front door.
 At around 11:50, Whitehouse sought the help of a Thomas Patrick Cummins who was standing outside his house, 6 Asmall Lane, and they walked round to the back of Ivy Dene.
 They went into the yard and when Whitehouse saw blood she screamed.
-Mr Cummins pushed open the back door of the dwelling, looked inside, and told Whitehouse ‘You go back’.
-Cummins entered the house and after two or three minutes he emerged and declared ‘They are past aid.
-It is a police case.’
+Mr Cummins pushed open the back door of the dwelling, looked inside, and told Whitehouse, ‘You go back’.
+Cummins entered the house and after two or three minutes he emerged and declared ‘They're past aid.
+It's a police case.’

 The sisters’ battered and bloody bodies lay in the kitchen wearing their usual attire, which included cardigans and jumpers.
 There was evidence that a violent struggle had taken place with serious injuries to the sisters’ heads and upper bodies.
 The murder weapons were a large brass kitchen poker with the head removed, two brass candlesticks and a wine bottle.
 The poker had been bent and the bases of the candlesticks broken with the force of the attack.
-Witnesses had seen similar pokers and candlesticks in the sisters’ house indicating that they originated there.
+Witnesses had seen similar pokers and candlesticks in the sisters’ house, indicating that they originated there.

 The attaché case was found open on the kitchen table.
 Only one of the two cash bags was taken.
 The remaining one contained £50 in silver meaning that around £100 was missing (worth around £2,300 in 2017).
 The only clue left by the murderer at the scene was a bloodied fingerprint, for which a match was never found.